 The Fund contemplates declaring as dividends each year all or substantially all of its income.
-The Fund expect to distribute "exempt-interest dividends" attributable to tax-exempt interest earned by the Fund.
+The Fund expects to distribute "exempt-interest dividends" attributable to tax-exempt interest earned by the Fund.
 Exempt-interest dividends are generally not subject to federal income tax, but may be subject to state or local taxes.
 However, investments in tax-exempt bonds can also result in the recognition of income or gain by the Fund, and thereby cause a portion of the Fund's distributions to shareholders to be taxable.
 Thus, if the value of a bond appreciates while the Fund owns it (aside from the appreciation attributable to original issue discount on that bond), and the Fund then sells the bond at a gain, that gain will generally not be exempt from tax-whether or not the interest income on the bond is exempt.
 Gain recognized by the Fund on sales of appreciated bonds will generally be short-term or long-term capital gain depending on whether the Fund has held the bonds for more than one year, but "market discount" bonds can cause the Fund to recognize ordinary income.
-"Market discount" is a discount at which a bond is generally treated as taxable to a decline in the value of any realized gain on the bond upon disposition or maturity.
-Distributions attributable to ordinary income and short-term capital gain recognized by the Fund are generally taxable to you as ordinary income, while distributable to long-term capital gains are taxable to you as long-term capital gains, no matter how long you have owned your Fund shares.
+"Market discount" is a discount at which a bond is purchased that is attributable to a decline in the value of the bond after its original issuance.
+The market discount is then taken into account ratably over the bond's remaining term to maturity, and the portion that accrues during the Fund's holding period for the bond is generally treated as taxable ordinary income to the extent of any realized gain on the bond upon disposition or maturity.
+Distributions attributable to ordinary income and short-term capital gain recognized by the Fund are generally taxable to you as ordinary income, while distributions attributable to long-term capital gains are taxable to you as long-term capital gains, no matter how long you have owned your Fund shares.